ljbade/wolf4sdl/README.txt

  - Many thanks to "Der Tron" for hosting the svn repository, making Wolf4SDL FreeBSD compatible, testing, bugfixing and cleaning up the code!
  - Thanks to Chris for his improvements on Wolf4GW, on which Wolf4SDL bases.
+ - Thanks to Pickle for the GP2X support
+ - Thanks to fackue for the Dreamcast support

 Licenses: